BDC Hamburger Icon

 1. Predatory MLMs prey on vulnerable people.

-Direct sales companies sometimes build their sales teams by actively targeting people who have limited employment options or who aren’t savvy about local business practices.
+Direct sales companies sometimes build their sales teams by targeting people with limited employment options or who aren’t savvy about local business practices.
 People in close-knit communities are also ideal targets because they have broad social networks.
 The following groups are particularly vulnerable:

 • Stay-at-home parents.
 Shady MLMs often target stay-at-home parents, usually moms, seeking flexible work they can do from home.
-These individuals often have broad social networks and desire paid work that they can easily do from home or on a flexible timeline.
-The rise of the gig economy means more stay-at-home parents can make money from home by working part time, and direct sales companies position themselves as a viable option that’s identical to being self-employed, freelancing or otherwise making money on the side of a busy life, when, in reality, some MLMs are predatory.
+These individuals often have broad social networks and desire paid work they can easily do from home or on a flexible timeline.
+They’re often lured by “direct sales” positions that seem like a great path to entrepreneurship but may require unsustainable investments of time and money.

 • Immigrants, minorities and lower-income communities.
-Predatory companies also target recent-immigrant communities, minority communities, and lower-income communities worldwide.
+Predatory companies also target recent immigrant communities, minority communities, and lower-income communities worldwide.
 Many of these groups are known for valuing family and community, are upwardly mobile, and have close, trusting connections.
-A single foothold in a tight-knit community is valuable for recruitment because communities that value cohesion are likely to produce more recruits or, at the very least, more buyers.
+A single foothold in a tight-knit community is valuable for recruitment because communities that value cohesion will likely produce more recruits or, at the very least, more buyers.

 Did You Know?Did you know